Courtesans

 to beautify the court.
 The hats!
 The hair!

-They glow onstage, they embody the feminine
+They glow onstage, embodying the feminine

 in his lordship’s eyes.
 They get titles,